island-lang/island-lang.github.io/README.md

 	result given input > 1 => input * previousFactorial.result
 ```

-But how?
-Why?
+But how? why?
 Well that's because contexts are not the same as classes.
-They don't require a minimal amount of information to become usable.
-A context instance primarily represents a scope (or a "sandbox") _possibly_ containing units of information bound by a particular schema (which is specified by the context declaration).
-It is not a data structure or an assortment of methods.
+They don't require a minimal amount of information to become realized.
+A context instance primarily represents a scope (or a "sandbox") _possibly_ accommodating artifacts of information of various semantic identities (some of which may actually lie outside the realm of the context's own schema, as you'll see on future sections).
+It is not intended as a data structure or as an assortment of value-bound methods.

-If `Factorial` is embedded inside of `Factorial` itself, all that means is that an instance of `Factorial` would also include a secondary scope that happens to share its own knowledge schema, and which can be initialized with a different set of known and unknown properties than itself.
+If `Factorial` is embedded inside of `Factorial` itself, all that means is that an instance of `Factorial` would also incorporate a secondary inner scope that happens to share its own knowledge schema, and which can be initialized with a different set of known and unknown properties than itself.

 This kind of "nesting" is called **recursive embedding**.